KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/authors/Yeseo Park/_index.md

 ---
 # Display name
-title: Minha Jeon
+title: Yeseo Park

 # Full Name (for SEO)
-first_name: Minha
+first_name: Yeseo
-last_name: Jeon
+last_name: Park

 # Username (this should match the folder name)
 authors:
-  - Minha Jeon
+  - Yeseo Park

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master's Student
+role: Undergraduate Researcher

 # Organizations/Affiliations
 organizations: